AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site.md

 Perform the following steps to regenerate output for a specific topic or a group of topics:

-## Generate incremental output from Map console
+## Generate incremental output from Map console (using composite component mapping)

 Perform the following steps to generate incremental output for AEM Sites using Map console: